Risk Management and Insurance - Privacy Notice

 - How you can access the information we hold about you

 - How long we keep information about you

 - Further information and the Council’s Data Protection Officer

 Who we are

 Personal information can be anything that identifies and relates to a living person.
 This could be your name and contact details.
-As the Data Controller Bournemouth Borough Council will use your information to provide you with our services and meet our legal and insurance obligations.
+As the Data Controller BCP Council will use your information to provide you with our services and meet our legal and insurance obligations.

 Why we collect your personal information